lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Some of these technologies do not have an internal fragmentation/reassembly mechanism.

 The optional SCHC Fragmentation/Reassembly (SCHC F/R) functionality enables such LPWAN technologies to comply with the IPv6 MTU requirement of 1280 bytes {{RFC8200}}.
-It is optional to implement.
-If it is not needed, its description can be safely ignored.
+It is OPTIONAL to implement per this specification, but Profiles may specify that it is REQUIRED.

 This specification includes several SCHC F/R modes, which allow for a range of reliability options such as optional SCHC Fragment retransmission.
 More modes may be defined in the future.